Sami Timimi

 Sami Timimi is a British psychiatrist, psychotherapist, and author.
 He works as a consultant in child and adolescent psychiatry.
 He writes from a critical psychiatry perspective on topics relating to mental health and childhood and has published extensively in medical, educational, and sociological journals.

 Early life and education

-Sami Timimi grew up primarily in Iraq until the age of 14, then due to political difficulties moved to England; his mother is English and his father Iraqi.
+Sami Timimi grew up primarily in Iraq until the age of 14, then due to political difficulties moved to the United Kingdom; his mother is British-English and his father Iraqi.
 He has written of his experience of psychiatric training and early practice.

 Career

-Timimi is skeptical of the benefits of psychiatric diagnosis, seen as primarily cultural constructions, and has critiqued the medicalisation of the various problems subsumed under the categories of ADHD and autism.
+Timimi is sceptical of the benefits of psychiatric diagnosis, seen as primarily cultural constructions, and has critiqued the medicalisation of the various problems subsumed under the categories of ADHD and autism.
 He has described global mental health initiatives as a form of neo-liberalism.

 In his own practice he uses group psychotherapy focused on building relationships, using some techniques from the Nurtured Heart Approach.
 This therapeutic methodology, pioneered by Howard Glassner in 1992, is, according to the Nurtured Heart Institute, "based on the premise that an individual's intense energy can be positively channelled and transformed into a positive force".